 Most consumers and dealers agree that the best time of the year to purchase a new car, truck or SUV is the week between Christmas and New Year.
 According to realcartips.com, the majority of people are not car shopping during this time, and dealerships are trying to make their end-of-the-year sales goals.
 In addition, manufacturers usually offer large rebates just before the end of the year to clear out any remaining models.
 This is an excellent time to purchase a leftover model.

-If you are interested in the newly released models, January and February are also great months to buy.
+If you're interested in the newly released models, January and February are also great months to buy.
 Sales at car dealerships are typically slower during this time, which means you can take advantage of lower prices before manufacturers raise the vehicle prices as the year goes on.
 In fact, Presidents Day is a major holiday for new car shopping!
 This holiday occurs on the 3rd Monday of February, and sales are usually slower and the inventory is fully stocked.

 Holidays are always an excellent time to purchase a new car.
 The most known are the Christmas and New Years holidays, but also 4th of July, Memorial day, and Thanksgiving Weekend are a great time to buy.
 Most dealerships and manufacturers will offer captivating incentives during all of these holidays.

 Does your dealership stand out from the competition during peak car selling times?
 Does your dealership allocate their digital advertising budget according to these peak times of the year?
 You cannot continue to spend the same amount and expect different results, especially during these peak times.
-To find out more about digital advertising for your dealership during peak sales times, get in touch with one of the experienced automotive digital advertising consultants at CHD.
+To find out more about digital advertising for your dealership during peak sales times, get in touch with one of the experienced automotive digital advertising consultants at Click Here Digital.